perdedora/lolisafe/README.md

 * Strip images EXIF tags if required (can be forced or toggleable by users, and with experimental support for stripping videos tags as well).
 * Various options configurable via header tags upon file uploads (selected file retention period, whether to strip EXIF tags, and more).
 * ShareX support with config file builder in the homepage.
-* Token-based authentication on all APIs, allowing you to easily integrate the service with anything.
+* Token-based authentication on all APIs, allowing you to easily integrate lolisafe with anything.
 * ... and more!

 ## Differences with Upstream/Chibisafe